Cotutelle de thèse

 Applications for a double degree follow these procedures:

-- Registration and enrolment at the University of Basel as a doctoral candidate.
+- Registration and enrolment at the University of Basel as a doctoral candidate online.

 - Acceptance of one professor as the first supervisor ('Erstbetreuer/in') of the thesis by the respective faculty.

-- Acceptance of the respective faculty of a second supervisor (''Zweitbetreuer/in') who can be identical with the main/first supervisior of the partner university.
+- Acceptance by the respective faculty of a second supervisor ('Zweitbetreuer/in') who can be identical with the main/first supervisor of the partner university.
+The request has to be submitted to the "Promotionsausschuss" by the Basel supervisor.

 - Establishment and signing of a cooperation agreement between the University of Basel and the partner university according to the PhD regulations of both universities.
-(Templates available if Basel is the home institution.)
+(A bilingual template in German/English is available if Basel is the home institution.)

 With its funding scheme "Cotutelles de thèse", the State Secretariat for Education, Research and Innovation SERI offers an allowance of up to CHF 10,000 for doctoral candidates pursuing their dissertation at a Swiss university as their home institution and any of the EHEA universities (Europe and Israel) as the partner institution.